microsoft/azuredevopslabs/labs/vsts/pul/testmanagement/readme.md

 - Visual Studio 2017

-- This lab requires you to complete tasks 1 and 2 from the prerequisite instructions
+- This lab requires you to complete tasks 1 and 2 from the <a href="../prereq/">prerequisite</a> instructions

 <a name="Exercise1"></a>
 ## Exercise 1: Managing Test Plans, Suites, and Cases ##